Medi-Cal Changes in 2026: Plan Before It’s Too Late

 Who Will Be Hit Hardest by the New Medi-Cal Asset Limits?

 This change hits middle-class families the hardest.
-On paper, they look “wealthy”—$300,000 in savings, a rental property, maybe a second car—but in reality, they’re light-years away from affording $12,000–$15,000 per month for skilled nursing care.
-Without Medi-Cal asset protection, they’ll burn through their savings in a few short years.
+On paper, they look “wealthy” ($300,000 in savings, a rental property, maybe a second car), but in reality, they’re light-years away from being able to afford $12,000–$15,000 per month for skilled nursing care.
+If forced to start paying those bills without Medi-Cal asset protection, they’ll burn through their savings in a few short years.

 Retirees who did “everything right” may also be blindsided.
 Their savings account alone could disqualify them from Medi-Cal under the new Medi-Cal limits.
 Traditional IRAs, 401(k)s, 403(b)s, and similar plans are exempt assets only if the owner is taking Required Minimum Distributions (RMDs), but Roth IRAs are often treated differently.

 Monthly RMD payouts are treated as income, which may affect the share-of-cost you pay.
-Retirees without planning risk seeing their IRAs counted against them, forcing spend-downs, liquidations, or premature withdrawals that trigger taxes and penalties.
+Retirees without proper planning risk seeing their IRAs counted against them.
+This means they’re forced to spend down, liquidate, or take premature withdrawals that trigger taxes and penalties.
 Coordinating estate planning and tax planning is essential.

-The “sandwich generation”—adult children juggling kids and aging parents—face impossible choices: quit work to provide care, drain family savings, or lose the family home to Medi-Cal recovery without a Medi-Cal Asset Protection Trust (MAPT) or gifting strategy.
+The “sandwich generation” of adult children juggling kids and aging parents face impossible choices if they don’t have a Medi-Cal Asset Protection Trust (MAPT) or gifting strategy: quit work to provide care, drain family savings, or lose the family home to Medi-Cal recovery.

 Can I Still Qualify in 2026 If I’m Already on Medi-Cal?

-Possibly—but only with prompt action.
+You could possibly still qualify for Medi-Cal in 2026 if you’re already enrolled, but only with prompt action.
 Medi-Cal redeterminations in 2026 will reassess your assets.
 A sale, inheritance, or payout could push you over the limit.
-Early restructuring—using trusts, gifting, or other tools—may preserve benefits.
+Early restructuring, like using trusts, gifting, or other tools, may preserve your benefits.

 What Happens If You Wait Too Long to Plan for Medi-Cal?